|

 ACRP Ambassadors

 The ACRP Ambassador program is a premier practitioner engagement initiative within TRB.
-Ambassadors tell the ACRP story, help practitioners access and apply research to solve airport problems, serve as conduit of information between airports and ACRP, and strive to develop the next generation of airport leaders.
+Ambassadors tell the ACRP story, help practitioners access and apply research to solve airport problems, serve as conduits of information between airports and ACRP, and connect the next generation of airport leaders.

 About